prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Contract between ZIL and ZPL.
+- The parameters of `zil_commit` are such that...

+   - the caller will pass in enough information to uniquely identify an object whose data is to be committed.

+- The contract the ZIL maintains with this caller is...

+   - All operations _relevant_ to the object specified...

+   - will be _persistent_ on disk by the time `zil_commit` returns.

+- By _relevant_, it means...

-- _relevant &ndash; all operations that would modify that object_
+   - all operations that would modify that object.

-   - "sync" and "async"...

-   - e.g. "async" writes written along with "sync" writes

-- _persistent &ndash; Log block(s) written (completed) &rarr; disk flushed_

-   - All "prior/dependent" log blocks written and completed
+- And by _persistent_, it means...

+   - the operations are written to disk...

+   - and the disks used for those writes are flushed.

-   - We can't issue the flush before the write completes...
+- Further, we must issue the disk flush _after_ the writes complete.

-      - or else, disk flush may not contain log block's contents.

-         - concurrent write + flush can be reordered

-      - if flush doesn't contain log block(s), flush was meaningless

-- _Interface of `zil_commit` doesn't specify _which_ operation(s) to commit_

-   - `zil_commit` doesn't know which operation(s) the caller cares about...
+- Lastly, the interface for `zil_commit` doesn't allow the caller to specify _which_ operations they care about.

-      - thus, it must write all operations for the object
+- Thus, `zil_commit` must write _all_ operations for a given object...

+   - even if the caller only cares about a subset of those operations.

-      - e.g. multiple threads writing to same object, but different offsets...
+- For example, if there's multiple threads writing to the same file, but at different offsets...

-      - all offsets must be written before `zil_commit` returns
+   - all offsets must be written to disk before `zil_commit` returns...

+   - _even_ if the calling thread only cares about one of those offsets.

 ---